 Where do I sign up?

-Use one of the above links and tickets will be available via eventbrite.
+Click on the above link and tickets will be available via eventbrite.

 With over 24 speakers from 9 countries, the summit will be interviewing and hearing from some of the most passionate visionaries that have been instrumental in propelling this movement into the worldwide phenomenon we are seeing today.
 Some of the incredible speakers include Barbara Karnes RN, Valoria Walker, Sarah Kerr PhD, Ken Ross, Dr Karen Wyatt, Zenith Virago, Brad Wolfe, Adrian Allotey, Deanna Cochran RN, Michael Hebb, Dr Shoshana Ungerleider, Felicity Warner and many more!